mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/02/sail-sharp.md

 The intent of this session was to show new great features with .NET 5 with a containerized gRPC API.
 And the goal was to show best practices to build containers and deploy them on Kubernetes by making sure governance and security checkpoints are in place as early as possible in the supply chain (i.e. CI/CD).

 First, it's all about Personas and Stakeholders involved while dealing with Kubernetes.
 The exercise here is to say that Developers shouldn't do/touch Kubernetes in their day-to-day job (if possible).
-We are making a distinction and kind of contract of collaboration between the different personas involved: Apps developer, Apps operator, Security operator, Platform operator, Services operator and Organisation admin.
+We are making a distinction and kind of contract of collaboration between the different personas involved: Apps developer, Apps operator, Security operator, Platform operator, Services operator and Infrastucture operator.
 Don't make me wrong, no silos at all, but streamlined collaboration with a lot of automation.

 ![Workflow and Personas from code to monitoring by going through CI/CD.](https://github.com/mathieu-benoit/sail-sharp/raw/main/personas.png)

 Yes for sure those personas should know each others, collaborate, exchange roles, etc. and could even be the same person (depending on the size of the team or its maturity).
 But the idea here is that at the end of the day, developers should focus on what they do best, shiping code with value to the end users.
-And not doing Kubernetes, Terraform, etc. The latters should be for other personas like Apps, Security, Platform and Service operators.
+And not doing Kubernetes, Terraform, etc. The latters should be for other personas like Apps, Security, Platform, Service and Infrastructure operators.

 The demo itself to show all that goodies, is the [`cartservice` I have updated](https://github.com/mathieu-benoit/cartservice) from the `OnlineBoutique` (aka `microservices-demo`) solution.